 Example: "Translate to Spanish: Welcome to our store"

 When to use: simple, straightforward tasks.
-Translation, summarization, obvious classification.
+Translation, summarization, classification of obvious things.

-When it DOES NOT work: custom formats, specific style, edge cases.
+When it does NOT work: custom formats, specific styles, edge cases.

-You show 2-5 examples of the correct output, then ask a new question.
+You show 2-5 examples of the correct response, then ask a new question.
 The model copies the pattern.

 Example: